-There is nothing more rewarding than seeing the thrill in a child’s eyes as he or she learns something exciting for the first time, often through the pages of a book!
+There is nothing more rewarding than seeing the thrill in a child’s eyes as they learn something exciting through the pages of a book!
 Having a defined and well-stocked literacy center provides your students with a comfortable space to explore the world through books, while building foundational skills in reading, writing, speaking, listening, and viewing.

 How to Create an Engaging Literacy Center in Your Classroom

-There are many different types of literacy centers you can create based on the space available within your classroom, the number of children you’d like in the center at one time, their developmental needs, your instructional outcomes, and of course, the literacy materials they’ll have access to.
+There are different types of literacy centers you can create based on the space available within your classroom and the number of children you’d like in the center at one time.
+Also consider their developmental needs, your instructional outcomes, and of course, the literacy materials they’ll have access to.
 You could have a center focused on independent reading, writing, listening, storytelling, or a combination of two or three.
 Whatever your focus, a great center begins with a thoughtful design.

 Choose a Quiet Area